emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

   : U
   :=
     ( t : Δ¹) →
-    A [ t ≡ 0₂ ↦ x,  -- the left endpoint is exactly x
+    A [ t ≡ 0₂ ↦ x ,  -- the left endpoint is exactly x
         t ≡ 1₂ ↦ y]   -- the right endpoint is exactly y

 ```